pankleks/WasherOne/README.md

 Install UV LED arm.
 Install plate.
 Select cure mode -> set time -> start.

-> IMPORTANT: UV LED light might be harmfull for your eyes.
-Do not look directly into UV light.
+> IMPORTANT: UV LED light is harmfull for your eyes.
+Do not look directly into the UV light.
 Best use some kind of cover (for example from your resin printer).

 ## Printed parts